guilbaults/TrailblazingTurtle/README.md

 Some pre-aggregation is done using recorder rules in Prometheus.
 The required recorder rules are documented in the data sources documentation.

 [Data sources documentation](docs/data.md)

+## Documentation
+The documentation is available in the `docs` directory.
+The documentation is written in Markdown and can be read directly in the repository or on the [GitHub pages](https://guilbaults.github.io/TrailblazingTurtle/).